apple/swift-homomorphic-encryption/Sources/PrivateInformationRetrieval/PrivateInformationRetrieval.docc/ParameterTuning.md

 fits many buckets.
 Large plaintexts are more efficient for wide databases.

-Otherwise, the observed `noiseBudget` is an important parameter to track.
+Otherwise, the observed [noise budget](https://swiftpackageindex.com/apple/swift-homomorphic-encryption/main/documentation/homomorphicencryption/hescheme/noisebudget(of:using:variabletime:)-143f3) is an important parameter to track.
 If it is low, then it is best to increase the ciphertext-to-plaintext modulus ratio.
 This can be done by either decreasing the plaintext modulus with the same ring dimension or increasing the ring dimension and ciphertext modulus while keeping the